Magna Germania - The forgotten province

 Magna Germania – Alexander G. Findlay, Ancient Germania – New York, Harper and Brothers 1849

-The Romans had over 20 years from the beginning of provincialism in 12 BC until the Teutoburg Forest Battle.
+The Romans had over 20 years from the beginning of provincialism in 12 BC until the Battle of the Teutoburg Forest.
 Thus there must already have been a certain amount of infrastructure (roads, villages), because this was also important for the economic development of the province.
 The Romans must have made long-term plans, otherwise the Empire wouldn’t have lasted for over 1000 years, however the Roman empire was like a business and provinces had to pull their weight and so they couldn’t drain money for 20 years or more.

 Based on the assumption that THE event of the 1st millennium in east of the Rhine Germania/Germany, the Roman occupation, has left cultural, infrastructural and archaeological traces, the aim of ALISONENSIS is to rediscover the whole infrastructure of the province Germania Magna.
 However, due to financial and time constraints, for the time being the author must focus on the area between the Paderborn Plateau and the Arnsberg Forest and the adjacent Hellweg Boerde.